varnishcache/varnish-cache/doc/sphinx/users-guide/intro.rst

 The Big Varnish Picture
 =======================

-In this section we will cover the questions:
+In this section we will cover answers to the questions:
 - What is in this package called "Varnish"?
 - what are all the different bits and pieces named?
 - Will you need a hex-wrench for assembly?